bonsai-rx/sgen/docs/articles/basic-usage.md

 `json-schema` supports the [`required`](https://json-schema.org/learn/getting-started-step-by-step#define-required-properties) keyword to specify which fields are required.
 By default, all fields are optional.
 This can be useful to enforce the presence of certain fields in the object at deserialization time.
 However, `Bonsai.Sgen` will not generate any code to enforce this requirement during object construction, only at deserialization.
 It is up to the user to ensure that the object is correctly populated before using it.

 > [!Note]
 > Some confusion may arise about the distinction between `null` and `required`.
-This is all the more confusing since different languages and libraries may refer to these concepts differently.
-For the sake of this tool (and honestly in general) the following definitions are used:
+This is all the more confusing since different languages and libraries may refer to these concepts in different ways.
+For the sake of this tool, the following definitions are used:
 >
 > - `nullable` means that the field can be `null` or type `T`
 > - `required` means that the field must be present in the object at deserialization time